telerik/maui-docs/installation/vs-code-integration/new-project-wizard.md

 The Create New Project wizard provides two options to start you project:

- -  Blank App - allows you to create a blank project that is pre-configured for the Progress® Telerik® UI for .NET MAUI components.
+ -  Blank App&mdash;Allows you to create a blank project that is pre-configured for the Progress® Telerik® UI for .NET MAUI components.
  -  Blank Shell App - allows you to create a blank shell project that is pre-configured for the Progress® Telerik® UI for .NET MAUI components.

 ## Configure the Project